-Unfortunately, nursing home financial exploitation has been on the rise in recent years.
+Unfortunately, nursing home financial exploitation and the need for an elder financial abuse lawyer in Philadelphia has been on the rise in recent years.

-The most important thing you can do if you or someone you know is facing this situation is speak up!
-Upon the first suspicion of theft or financial exploitation you should address the concern with nursing home administration.
+The most important thing you can do if you or someone you know is facing this situation is to speak up!
+Upon the first suspicion of theft or financial exploitation, you should address the concern with the nursing home administration.
 If you remain silent, those taking advantage of the resident are unlikely to stop until they take everything they can.

 Some of the more common forms of nursing home financial exploitation are: